Religiosity and Spirituality

-Religious people appeared to have a higher positive attitude and lower risk of new mental problems.
-Spiritual people seemed to have a higher positive attitude and a lower instance of new physical infections.
+In this study, the team discovered clear links between religiosity and mental health and spirituality and physical health, respectively.
+For example, religious people appeared to have a higher positive attitude and lower risk of new mental problems.
+In contrast, spiritual people seemed to have a higher positive attitude and a lower instance of new physical infections.